Spiral: From the Book of Saw (2021) Plot Twist & Ending: Who Is The Copycat Killer?

 Top Cast

-• Chris Rock as Detective Ezekiel "Zeke" Banks
+• Chris Rock as Zeke Banks

-• Max Minghella as Detective William Schenk
+• Max Minghella as William Schenk

 • Samuel L. Jackson as Marcus Banks

-• Marisol Nichols as Captain Angie Garza
+• Marisol Nichols as Capt.
+Angie Garza

 • Richard Zeppieri as Detective Fitch